Arthur Lee (diplomat)

-Arthur Lee (20 December 1740 – 12 December 1792) was an American physician, diplomat and abolitionist who was born in the British colony of Virginia.
+Arthur Lee (20 December 1740 – 12 December 1792) was an American physician, diplomat, and abolitionist who was born in the British Colony of Virginia.
 He helped negotiate and signed the 1778 Treaty of Alliance with France, along with Benjamin Franklin and Silas Deane, which allied France and the United States in fighting the war.

-Lee was educated in medicine and law at the University of Edinburgh and in London, respectively.
+Lee was educated in medicine and law at respectively the University of Edinburgh and in London.
 After passing the bar, he practiced law in London for several years.
-He stayed in London during the Revolutionary War, representing the colonies to Britain and France and also serving as an American spy to track their activities.
+He stayed in London during the American Revolutionary War, represented the colonies to Britain and France, and served as an American spy to track their activities.
 After his return to Virginia, he served as a delegate to the Continental Congress.

-Life
+Biography

+Early life and education

 Born at Stratford Hall, Virginia, Arthur Lee was the youngest son of Hon.
-Thomas Lee (1690–1750) and Hannah Harrison Ludwell (1701–1750).
+Thomas Lee (1690–1750), of the Lee family of Virginia, and Hannah Harrison Ludwell (1701–1750).
 Three of his five surviving elder brothers, Richard Henry Lee (1732–1794), Francis Lightfoot Lee (1734–1797) and William Lee (1739–1795), also became Revolutionary-era diplomats.